haki/haki/README.md

 ## 🎮 About Me

 Hello!
 I'm Hakan Meral, a software developer.
-I'm proficient in Kotlin, Java, PHP, and C#, and I particularly enjoy working with Android, Laravel, and Unity.
-I love incorporating my passion for game development into my work.
+I am developing myself in C#, Dart, Python, PHP, Kotlin and I especially enjoy working with Unity, Flutter, Android, Laravel and Django.
+I love to incorporate my passion for game development into my work.

 ## 🚀 My Projects